kercheval/GradleCMPlugin/README.md

 }
 ```

-To add some custom data to your build info file, add the custom info
+*Example 3* To add some custom data to your build info file, add the custom info
 map variable to the buildinfo configuration section.
 Remember the map
 values can be any object at all and the value will be derived from
 the default toString() behavior of the object.